capensis/canopsis/doc/sakura/glossary.rst

 *Canopsis* object used to interact with a database (*MongoDB*, *PostgreSQL*, *ElasticSearch*, ...)

-See :ref:`dev-backend-storage` for more informations.
+For more informations, see:

+ * :ref:`dev-backend-storage`

 Manager
 -------